-Join Michael Lehman for an in-depth discussion in this video What you should know before watching this course, part of Simple Android Development Tools.
+Join Michael Lehman for an in-depth discussion in this video What you should know before watching this course, part of Learning Simple Android Development Tools.

 Before we get into the meat of the course, let's review what you should know, in order to get the most out of simple android development tools.
 First, you should know how to enable developer mode on your android phone.
 I'll talk about the normal way, but each phone seems to have a slightly different variation of how to turn on developer mode.
 So, if you need to look up the information about your particular device, now is the time to do it.
 You should also know how to enable sideloaded apps, because once you developed your app, you may want to give it to other people for testing.

 And, you'll need to know how to tell them what they need to do in order to be able to load your app onto their device.
 What's not required is Java expertise.
 At the beginning of the course, we're going to show just a little bit about what full-on Android development involves.
 But, that's primarily to give you a contrast between basically professional development tools, and the simple Android development tools that we're going to explore in this course.
 It would be very helpful if you understood simple coding concepts, like if then else, and the concept of variables.